 In Alberta, having a provincial trade name registration does NOT give a person any real legal basis for intellectual property ownership rights to that name.
 The same goes, for the most part, for incorporating under a particular corporate name.

 In Alberta, trade names are registered under the Partnership Act.
-Service Alberta clearly states on their website (bottom paragraph) that: “… [t]here is no requirement under the Partnership Act for a business name to be unique – duplicate business names may exist.
-Registration of a business name does not grant any right to ownership of the name…”
+Service Alberta states on their website that: “[r]egistering a business name doesn’t grant any right of ownership of the name.
+It’s simply proof that the name is being used by a particular business”.

 Below are some points that highlight the difference between a trade name declaration filed with Alberta Registry and a federally registered trademark: